Citrus at Sea

 And those who wanted to serve oranges to their dinner guests had to endure some truly unhinged efforts to transport the fruit.

 In January of 1859, tabloids latched on eagerly to a story out of Puerto Rico.
+A ship set sail from the islands under full sail, bound for New England.

-The goal was to deliver a load of 300,000 oranges to the East Coast in still edible condition, a race against time and nature.
+The goal was to deliver a load of 300,000 oranges to the East Coast in still edible condition.
+A race against time and nature.

 It was an optimistic attempt, however, by the time the ship arrived in Boston Harbor, its cargo was in less than ideal condition.

 More than 200,000 oranges, two-thirds of the cargo, had erotted during the voyage.
+It might have smelled nice, but that fruit was no longer edible.

 Fortunately for the residents of Massachusetts, almost 100,000 oranges is still quite the supply.

 On January 25th of 1859, a lavish dinner was held in Boston to celebrate the birthday of poet Robert Burns.
+On the menu for the shindig, we can still read about the lavish dishes they ate.

-On the menu for the shindig, we can still read about the lavish dishes they ate, but among the dessert menu is a deceptively simple line item, oranges.
+But among the dessert menu is a deceptively simple line item, oranges.

 It seems that this was the final destination of those nearly rotten fruits from Puerto Rico, and perhaps some of the most inedible ones were still used to help flavor the orange sherbert listed beside it on the menu.